 One important note regarding commitment to an idea is that some individuals may gravitate towards religion or politics.
 While these are clearly fair game in light of the question Yale SOM has posed, it’s important to remember that these can be sensitive topics (and that we typically advise candidates to tread carefully when broaching them).
 In short, if religion or politics has been your priority, the key will be to focus on your actions and positive results as opposed to ideology.

-Before we look closely at a response around an organization, we want to remind our readers that organizations can be of a professional or community nature.
+Before we look closely at a response to this Yale MBA essay around an organization, we want to remind our readers that organizations can be of a professional or community nature.
 In addition, because the question originates from a professor of organizational behavior, it likely makes sense to reflect on one’s efforts within a group or in conjunction with groups.
 This would also afford the opportunity to showcase one’s leadership and teamwork skills—both desirable skills at MBA programs.
 Candidates do not need to feel confined to the professional realm; Yale SOM, after all, does seek to “educate leaders for business and society.”
 Perhaps you organized a community fundraiser or launched a community event—the key is to show how you engaged a group and led them to a positive result.

-With regards to a person, it’s understandable that one’s go-to response would be a spouse or child; however, we would like to remind readers that taking this course may present some challenges.
+With regards to a person, it’s understandable that one’s go-to response to this Yale MBA essay would be a spouse or child; however, we would like to remind readers that taking this course may present some challenges.
 First off, there are likely to be many other applicants following the same path with their essays, and that could make it harder for you to stand out in a crowded applicant pool.
 Second, it may be a bit harder to speak to elements of your commitment to a significant other or child in a way that relates to your potential skills as a future business leader and ability to contribute to life at Yale SOM.
 Of course, if you truly feel that the biggest commitment you have ever made has indeed been to a loved one, and that you can write about this in a compelling fashion, then by all means give it a shot.
 With all that said, we would like to remind you that “a person” doesn’t have to be a loved one.
 For instance, perhaps you have maintained a strong mentoring relationship either at work or in your community; detailing the interpersonal challenges of your relationship and ultimate success in achieving goals together could fit well here.
 Once again, honesty is the best policy here, as the most compelling descriptions of commitment will stem from something or someone you are passionate about.

 Things to Avoid

-While we’ve covered what potential topics could be discussed, there are likely a couple of choices to avoid.
+While we’ve covered what potential topics could be discussed in this Yale MBA essay, there are likely a couple of choices to avoid.
 Namely, though it may be tempting, this essay should be limited to one commitment.
 You may have multiple examples in support of an idea, but the theme should be singular.
 Additionally, ‘applying to business school’ or ‘pursuing an MBA’ as an answer should probably be avoided.
 It is certainly a grueling process to apply to business school–and a big decision to commit to an MBA–but the adcom wants to get to know who you are, not just your passion for an MBA.
 Also, remember that everyone applying to Yale SOM is theoretically making a commitment to an MBA, which would make it harder for you to stand out.

 Final Thoughts & Structure